philbuchanan/Accordion-Shortcodes/readme.txt

 * Set the HTML tag for the title element of each item (optional)
 * Open the first accordion item by default (optional)
 * Open all accordion items by default (optional)
-* Disable auto closing of accordion items (optinoal)
+* Disable auto closing of accordion items (optional)
 * Manually close items by clicking the title again (optional)
 * Scroll page to title when it's clicked open (optional)